adishelar/pm-manager/README.md

 # PM Manager

-This is a **Project Management Scheduler** application with a React frontend and Spring Boot backend.
+This is a ** Management Scheduler** application with a React frontend and Spring Boot backend.

 **Frontend deployed on GitHub Pages:**
 [https://adishelar.github.io/pm-manager/](https://adishelar.github.io/pm-manager/)